‘Where!?!’ Taïga scrambles up on a rock to have a better view. ‘Oh. My. God.’

 Taïga tries hard to follow Tate’s advice… But the old man knows his business, and Taïga is a natural!
 It’s hard to describe the sense of triumph that overcomes her when the mare lowers her head and settles into a regular, rhythmic canter…

-Back at the camp that evening, Taïga feels like her body’s bruised all over… She tells Chuck she feels just fine, no headache, no blurred vision, no need to throw up, but she agrees on letting Derek take her to the hospital first thing in the morning, just to be sure there’s no hidden injuries…
+Back at the camp that evening, Taïga feels like her body is bruised all over… Muscles she didn’t even know about are hurting terribly and she longs to go to bed, even if the bed is just a sleeping bag on the ground.
+She tells Chuck she feels just fine – no headache, no blurred vision, no need to throw up – but she agrees on letting Derek take her to the hospital first thing in the morning, just to be sure there’s no hidden injuries.

 Exhausted, she takes some Motrin to help with the pain in her limbs, then falls asleep before her head hits the pillow…